michaelosthege/pyrff/README.md

 It is heavily inspired by the implementations from [2, 3] and generalizes the implementation to work with GP hyperparameters obtained from any GP library.

-Examples are given as Jupyter notebooks for GPs fitted with [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.gaussian_process.GaussianProcessRegressor.html) or [PyMC3](https://github.com/pymc-devs/pymc3):
+Examples are given as Jupyter notebooks for GPs fitted with [PyMC3](https://github.com/pymc-devs/pymc3):
 + [Example_RFF_PyMC3_1D](https://github.com/michaelosthege/pyrff/blob/master/notebooks/Example_RFF_1D_PyMC3.ipynb)
 + [Example_RFF_PyMC3_2D](https://github.com/michaelosthege/pyrff/blob/master/notebooks/Example_RFF_2D_PyMC3.ipynb)